-- Start typing your email template and when you’re done, click on the three dots on the bottom-right corner of the compose window.
+- Start typing your email template and when you’re done, click on the three dots in the bottom-right corner of the compose window

-- Chose the option “.Save as new template”.
+- Choose the option “.Save as new template”

 Sending a new message using a template is as simple as creating one.
-You will only need a few clicks:
+It’s only a few clicks: